cschmittiey/stupid-hacks/README.md

 things should work now.

 ### Telegram won't show up when running it under deepin?
--create /usr/bin/telegram with the following contents:
+- create /usr/bin/telegram with the following contents:
 ```bash
 #!/bin/bash
 unset XDG_CURRENT_DESKTOP
 /usr/bin/telegram-desktop
 ```

--replace /usr/bin/telegram-desktop in the .desktop of the launcher with /usr/bin/telegram.
+- replace /usr/bin/telegram-desktop in the .desktop of the launcher with /usr/bin/telegram.